kimitrii/legion-api/SECURITY.md

 Your efforts to responsibly disclose vulnerabilities are greatly appreciated.
 At this time, we do not offer a bug bounty program.

-Thank you for helping us keep the Legion secure!
+Thank you for helping us keep the Legion API secure!